input-output-hk/cardano-byron-cli/README.md

 This command line interface is built upon the
 [**Rust Cardano SDK**](https://github.com/input-output-hk/rust-cardano).

+## Warning

+* The software is currently still in alpha phase, please don't use for any other purpose than debugging and testing, until stable releases.
+* While most of the operations in the CLI is reading state, and are thus relatively safe even in the precense of bugs, do take special note that `transaction send` will permanently change your state.
+* Consider to test testnet operations (depending on testnet availability) before doing mainnet operations.
+* If you think, something is suspicious, it may very well be the case.
+  Check the documentation, or ask for help.
+* Do not share your wallet mnemonics, passwords, cryptographic material, pending signatures.

 ## Installation guide

 While it is recommended to wait for official releases, it is also possible